 My name is Dr. Eryn Slankster-Schmierer.

-Education: I attended graduate school at Oakland University in Rochester, Michigan.
-I earned my Master of Science working in the field of genetics; I created DNA markers for a plant, Brassica rapa, that I used to teach genetic principles for seven years as a graduate teaching assistant.
+I attended graduate school at Oakland University in Rochester, Michigan.
+I earned my Master of Science (2011) working in the field of genetics; I created DNA markers for a plant, Brassica rapa, that I used to teach genetic principles for seven years as a graduate teaching assistant.
 My doctoral research focused on a vascular disease model in mice, and an autologous stem cell therapy to treat it.
 (My PhD dissertation, Role of the immune system following surgical induction of critical limb ischemia in a mouse model, can be found here.)
-From here, I picked up my life and moved to the high desert of Reno, Nevada where I spent four years as a postdoctoral scholar at the University of Nevada.
-I studied how insulin signaling affects the olfactory circuit in fruit flies.
-I’m grateful for all for all the experiences, amazing mentors, colleges and friends who have contributed along the way.

-During my postdoctoral research, I also started my own vegan business, Helicase Soapery, to combat the crippling debt of the American education system.
+In 2019, I also started my own vegan business, Helicase Soapery, as a creative outlet and to combat the crippling debt of the American education system.

 Slankster, E. E., Chase, J. M., Jones, L. a, & Wendell, D. L. (2012).
 DNA-Based Genetic Markers for Rapid Cycling Brassica Rapa (Fast Plants Type) Designed for the Teaching Laboratory.
 Frontiers in Plant Science, 3(June), 118. https://doi.org/10.3389/fpls.2012.00118